 HeatWave implements state-of-the-art algorithms for distributed in-memory analytic processing.
 Joins within a partition are processed fast by using vectorized build and probe join kernels.
 The highly optimized network communication between analytics nodes is achieved by using asynchronous batch I/Os.
 The algorithms are designed to overlap compute time with communication of data across nodes, which helps achieve high scalability.

 MySQL Autopilot automates many of the most important and often challenging aspects of achieving high query performance at scale—including provisioning, data loading, query execution, and failure handling.
 It uses advanced techniques to sample data, collect statistics on data and queries, and build machine-learning models to model memory usage, network load, and execution time.
 These machine-learning models are then used by MySQL Autopilot to execute its core capabilities.
 MySQL Autopilot makes the HeatWave query optimizer increasingly intelligent as more queries are executed, resulting in continually improving system performance over time—a capability not available on Amazon Aurora, Amazon Redshift, Snowflake, or other MySQL-based database services.
+MySQL Autopilot also provides capabilities designed to improve the performance and price-performance of OLTP workloads.
 MySQL Autopilot is available at no additional charge for MySQL HeatWave customers.

 When data is loaded from MySQL into HeatWave, a copy of the in-memory representation is made to the scale-out data management layer built on the OCI object store.
 Changes made to data in MySQL are transparently propagated to this data layer.
 When an operation requires reloading of data to HeatWave, such as during error recovery, data can be accessed from the HeatWave data layer, in parallel, by multiple HeatWave nodes.
 This results in a significant improvement in performance.
 For example, for a 10 TB HeatWave cluster, the time it takes to recover and reload data reduces from 7.5 hours to 4 minutes—an improvement of over 100X.